tsar-boomba/resume/resume.typ

   role: "Software Engineer Intern: Product",
   location: "New York City, NY",
   date: "Jun.
 2024 - Aug.
 2024",
-  [Will be working with the Billing and Payments Team under Atlas Core Engineering], )
+  [Working with the Billing and Payments Team to improve internal auditors that ensure the consistency of payment data], )
 #exp_item(
   name: "Secure Process Intelligence",
   role: "Software Engineer Intern",
   location: "Fort Mill, SC / Remote",
   date: "Jun.
-2023 - Present",
+2023 - Jun.
+2024",
   [Created two internal tools with _Rust_, _React.js_, and _TypeScript_ which
     increased productivity by reverse engineering proprietary solutions for our workflow],